SMART Marketing Strategies That Lead to Positive Results

-As we all know marketing is an integral part of business development, which is why advertising expenses can easily spiral out of control.
-Unfortunately, not every marketing campaign is a success, in fact, its effectiveness can hardly be measured in many cases.
+As we all know marketing is an integral part of business development, which is why advertising expenses can easily spin out of control.
+Unfortunately, not every marketing campaign is a success.
+In fact, its effectiveness can hardly be measured in many cases.

-This is why it is often regarded as a gamble, but the truth is it doesn’t have to be that way.
+This is why it’s often regarded as a gamble, but it doesn’t have to be that way.
 SMART marketing is a new buzzword in the world of business development, and it is worth looking into.

 What is SMART marketing?

-The idea is that your objectives and your goals should follow these guidelines.
-So, let us analyze those elements to find out what they imply.
+Your objectives and goals should be set following these guidelines.
+Let’s analyze these elements to find out what each one implies:

-Each of these things requires a somewhat different approach and each should have specific goals that can be broken down further.
+Each of these categories requires a somewhat different approach.
+Hence, you should set specific goals that can be broken down further.

-For example, I want to increase sales by 10% by the end of the year, which can mean 1200 more products within 12 months, or 100 products more each month.
+For example, you’re looking to increase sales by 10% until the end of the year.
+It either means launching 1200 new products in twelve months, or 100 new products each month.

-- Measurable (results) - The idea is that your objectives should have results that you can measure and milestones that you can track to have a clear overview of your progress.
+Measurable results.
+Your objectives should turn into results you can measure and milestones you can track.
+This way, you’ll get a picture of your progress.

-Make sure you explain the plan thoroughly during team meetings and make sure you answer all of the questions.
-Furthermore, if someone has well-justified misgivings about the plan, do your best to address them, they can even indicate something that you overlooked.
-It is a collaborative effort, and everyone should feel motivated.
+Make sure you explain the plan thoroughly during team meetings and answer all of the questions.
+And, if someone has well-justified misgivings about the plan, do your best to address them – there’s even a chance you overlooked something.

 SMART marketing objectives or goals

-As you can see SMART does not only apply to market, it pretty much applies to project management or general planning.
-Just by understanding what SMART stands for you get an idea of how you should frame your goals.
+As you see, the SMART strategy is all about project management.
+Just by understanding what the SMART abbreviation stands for, you get the general idea of how you should frame your goals.

-Instead of saying we need a strategy on how to increase revenue this year, let’s all brainstorm, try to be more specific.
-You need to say let’s boost our profit between 10% and 15%, and then follow up with more measurable elements.
+Instead of saying “We need a strategy on how to increase revenue this year”, let’s brainstorm and try to be more specific.
+You can instead say “Let’s boost our profit between 10% and 15%”, then follow up with more measurable metrics.”

-In other words, get 5% more sales by boosting the motivation of your sales team, another 5% by organizing big sales, and another 5% through increased brand awareness.
-Then have another SMART plan for each of these to make them more actionable.
+In other words, get a 5% increase in sales by boosting the motivation of your sales team, the other 5% by organizing large sales, and another 5% through increased brand awareness.
+Once that’s done, create another SMART plan for each of these to make them more actionable.